Foundation Bundle¶

 | glob | File pattern matching | Discovering project structure, finding files by type |

-| task | Launch specialized agents | Delegating complex multi-step workflows to sub-agents |
+| delegate | Launch specialized agents | Delegating complex multi-step workflows to sub-agents |

 | load_skill | Access domain knowledge | Loading best practices, coding standards, design patterns |